What requirements should cocoa meet to be allowed on the European market?

 Cocoa beans are traditionally shipped in jute bags, which can weigh between 60 and 65 kg.

-On the mainstream market, bulk shipment of cocoa beans has become more popular.
-This means cocoa beans are loaded directly into the ship’s cargo hold or transported in shipping containers containing a flexi-bag.
-This mega-bulk method is often adopted by larger cocoa processors, which handle cocoa beans of standard qualities.
+On the mainstream market bulk shipment of cocoa beans has become more popular.
+This means cocoa beans are loaded directly into the ship’s cargo hold or in shipping containers containing a flexi-bag).
+This mega bulk method is often adopted by larger cocoa processors, which handle cocoa beans of standard qualities.

-In the fine flavour & speciality cocoa segment, jute bags are still commonly used.
-For very high-quality micro-lots (i.e. small quantities), vacuum-sealed GrainPro packaging can be used.
+In the fine flavour/speciality cocoa segment, jute bags are still commonly used.
+For very high-quality micro lots vacuum-sealed GrainPro packaging can be used.

-- Read more about the trading and shipping of cocoa beans on the website of the International Cocoa Organization.
+- Read more about trading and shipping of cocoa beans on the website of the International Cocoa Organisation.